DEBT

 Senior Securities

-Information about Main Street’s senior securities as of December 31 for the years indicated in the table, unless otherwise noted, is as follows:
+Information about Main Street’s senior securities is shown in the following table as of December 31 for the years indicated in the table, unless otherwise noted.

 Total Amount Outstanding Exclusive of Treasury Securities (1)Asset Coverage per Unit (2)Involuntary Liquidating Preference per Unit (3)Average Market Value per Unit (4)